 18.9 Example: Prescribed amount of missing.

-For the iris
+For the penguin

 function from the missForest